Dkaattae/MLOps-Zoomcamp-2025/orchestration/README.md

 go to localhost:5000 to see the mlflow ui
 go to the port printed on screen to see prefect ui

 after running, make sure to
 `prefect server stop`
+if running in cloud and you do not want to continue working on the pipeline.
+that is to avoid ongoing cloud charges.

+make sure to stop cloud server, if running on AWS EC2.